gutierrezps/huaweicloud-lld-to-terraform/docs/LLD.md

   from 1 to 300.
 - **Enterprise Project** - (optional, force new) Name of enterprise project where the Elastic IP will be created.
 If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.

+## NAT Gateway

+[NAT Gateway][nat] is a network address translation (NAT) service.
+A public NAT gateway enables cloud and on-premises servers in a private subnet to share an EIP to access the Internet (through a SNAT Rule) or provide services accessible from the Internet (through a DNAT Rule).

+Each row of the spreadsheet `NAT` corresponds to one public NAT Gateway instance.

+Each row of the spreadsheet `NATrules` corresponds to one SNAT/DNAT rule in the specified NAT Gateway.

+### Public NAT Gateway instance Argument Reference

+- **SN** - (optional, not used) Serial number, only for reference.
+- **Region** - (required, force new) Region code (e.g. `sa-brazil-1`) in which
+  to create the public NAT Gateway.
+See [Regions and Endpoints][endpoints] to get the desired region code.
+Changing this creates a new NAT Gateway.
+- **NAT Name** - (required, resource name) Name of the NAT Gateway, which is also used to compose NAT rules names.
+The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
+- **VPC Name** - (required, force new) Name of the VPC specified in the associated spreadsheet tab.
+Changing this creates a new NAT Gateway.
+- **Subnet Name** - (required, force new) Name of the subnet specified in the associated spreadsheet tab.
+Changing this creates a new NAT Gateway.
+- **Scale** - (required) Specification of the NAT gateway.
+Valid values is integer from `1` to `4`, where `1` corresponds to Small type, and `4` correspons to Extra-large type.
+- **Private IP** - (optional, force new) Private IP address of NAT gateway, which must be within the subnet range.
+Changing this creates a new NAT Gateway.
+- **Description** - (optional) Supplementary information about the NAT Gateway.
+  This parameter can contain a maximum of 255 characters and cannot contain angle brackets (< or >).
+- **Enterprise Project** - (optional, force new) Name of enterprise project where the NAT gateway will be created.
+If this argument is set, the enterprise project must be specified in the associated spreadsheet tab.

 ## Elastic Cloud Server (ECS)